MBOT Iron Condor Strategy

 MBOT thesis for this iron condor

-The market-implied 1-standard-deviation range for MBOT extends from approximately $1.17 on the downside to $2.57 on the upside.
+The market-implied 1-standard-deviation range for MBOT extends from approximately $1.36 on the downside to $1.68 on the upside.
 A MBOT iron condor is a delta-neutral premium-collection structure that pays off when MBOT stays inside the inner short strikes through expiration; the wing width should reflect the trader's tolerance for the maximum loss scenario where the underlying breaches an outer strike.
-Current MBOT IV rank near 50.67% is mid-range against its 1-year distribution, so the IV signal is neutral; the iron condor thesis on MBOT should anchor more to the directional view and the expected-move geometry.
+Current MBOT IV rank near 4.75% sits in the lower third of its 1-year distribution, where IV often re-expands toward the mean; this favors premium-buying structures and disadvantages premium-selling structures on MBOT at 36.60%.
 As a Healthcare name, MBOT options can move on sector-level news flow (peer earnings, regulatory updates, industry-specific macro data) in addition to MBOT-specific events.

 MBOT iron condor positions are structurally neutral / range-bound; the modeled P&L assumes European-style exercise at expiration and ignores early assignment, transaction costs, dividends paid before expiry on the stock leg (when present), and the bid-ask spread on the listed chain.
 MBOT positions also carry Healthcare sector concentration risk; news flow inside the sector (peer earnings, regulatory shifts, supply-chain headlines) can move MBOT alongside the broader basket even when MBOT-specific fundamentals are unchanged.
 Short-premium structures like a iron condor on MBOT carry tail risk when realized volatility exceeds the implied move; review historical MBOT earnings reactions and macro stress periods before sizing.
 Always rebuild the position from current MBOT chain quotes before placing a trade.